vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   in JSON.

 `ct wait` *ctid* *state...*
-  Block until container *ctid* enters one of given states.
+  Block until container *ctid* enters one of the given states.

 `ct top` [*options*]
   top-like TUI application showing running containers and their CPU, memory,